-- 5. Set the IP address on your PC or notebook using the values from step 4.
+- 5. Set the IP address on your PC or notebook using the values from the table.
 For details, see "Setting the IP address on your PC or notebook" on page 5. - 6.
 To access the ASMI using a Web browser, perform the following steps: - a.
-Use Table 1 to determine the IP address of the service processor Ethernet port that your PC or notebook is connected to. - b.
-Type the IP address in the Address field of your PC's or notebook's Web browser.
-For example, if you connected your PC or notebook to HMC1, type https://169.254.2.147 in your PC's or notebook's Web browser.
+Use Table 1 on page 3 to determine the IP address of the service processor Ethernet port that your PC or notebook is connected to. - b.
+Type the IP address in the Address field on the Web browser of your PC or notebook and press enter.
+For example, if you connected your PC or notebook to HMC1, type https://169.254.2.147 in the Web browser on your PC or notebook.